merative/spm-ui-upgrade-helper/docs/overview.md

 # Overview

-The SPM UI Upgrade Helper helps to automates the upgrade process by applying the same UI changes we have made to v8 to a customer's 7.0.11.0 development environment.
+The SPM UI Upgrade Helper helps to automates the upgrade process by applying the same UI changes we have made in SPM v8 to a customer's SPM 7.0.11.0 development environment.

 To get started, see the [UI Upgrade Helper guide](customer/customer_setup).